Comments

 as host of

 HGTV's Great Gardener series.
-He has been in
+He worked in

 the horticulture

-industry for over 50 years and is
+industry for over 50 years and was

-a well-known author.
 Among his published works are:

-Landscaping with Wildflowers, Landscaping with Herbs, South
+Wildflowers, Landscaping with Herbs, South

 Carolina Gardeners Guide, Bulletproof Flowers for the